abinit/abinit/doc/tutorial/eph4isotc.md

 in which a single Dirac delta is involved.

-!!! important
+!!! note

-  There is also another important contribution to phonon lifetimes due to non-harmonic terms in the expansion of the Born-Oppenheimer energy surface around the equilibrium point.
+  Note that there is also another important contribution to the phonon lifetimes due to non-harmonic terms in the expansion of the Born-Oppenheimer energy surface around the equilibrium point.
   In the many-body language these non-harmonic leads to phonon-phonon scattering that can give a substantial contribution to the phonon linewidths.
-  However, these non-harmonic terms will be ignored in the rest of the tutorial as we will be mainly focusing on the computation of the imaginary part of $\Pi$ in the harmonic approximation.
+  In the rest of the tutorial, however, non-harmonic terms will be ignored and we will be mainly focusing on the computation of the imaginary part of $\Pi$ in the harmonic approximation.

 At the level of the implementation, the integration of the double delta can be performed either with the tetrahedron scheme or by replacing the Dirac delta with a Gaussian of finite width.
 The integration algorithm is defined by the [[eph_intmeth]] input variable.
 In the case of Gaussian method, one can use a fixed broadening ([[eph_fsmear]] > 0) or an adaptive scheme (activated by using a negative value for [[eph_fsmear]]) in which the broadening is automatically computed from the electron group velocities [[cite:Li2015]].

 !!! important

     The tetrahedron method is more accurate and does not require any broadening parameter.
     Note, however, that in the present implementation the computational cost of the double delta with the tetrahedron method
     quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme represents a valid alternative, especially when a dense $\kk$-sampling is used.